bgp59/linux-stats-victoriametrics-importer/docs/qdisc_metrics.md

 ### qdisc_present

-Metric indicating the presence (value `1`) or disappearance (value `0`) of a qdisc.
+[Pseudo-categorical](internals.md#pseudo-categorical-metrics) metric indicating the presence (value `1`) or disappearance (value `0`) of a qdisc.
 This metric could be used as a qualifier for the values above, since qdisc's can be added/deleted at any time.
 When a qdisc is deleted its last metrics may still linger in queries due to lookback interval.
 For a more precise cutoff point, the metrics can by qualified as follows:

   ```text